 \subsection{BLR geometry and size}

-The fitted parameters summarised in Table~\ref{tab:model} show that $f_\mathrm{out} = 83$\% of the clouds are in the outflow, and that this component therefore completely dominates the BLR.
-The remaining 17\% of the clouds are in the disky component on bound elliptical orbits.
+The fitted parameters in Table~\ref{tab:model} show that $f_\mathrm{out} = 83$\% of the clouds are in the outflow, while the remaining 17\% are in the disky component on bound elliptical orbits.
+This disparity could indicate that the outflow dominates the BLR.
+But an alternative interpretation of this effect could be that the outflow is obscuring the disky part of the BLR.
+The model cannot distinguish between these options: it fits the properties of the observable line emission but does not address the physical processes that generate it.

 Our line of sight is near the top edge of the outflow, because the inclination is $i = 33^\circ$ from face-on while the total angle from the mid-plane subtended by BLR clouds is $\theta_0 + \theta_t = 60^\circ$.
-We note that if the line of sight was oriented further into the outflowing wedge, one might expect to see broad absorption lines in the rest-frame optical spectrum \citep{elv00} but these are not observed \citep{wol24}.
-The emission is anisotropic with $\kappa = -0.45$ indicating that the side of the clouds illuminated by the AGN emits preferentially.
-Equally important is the mid-plane opacity with $\xi=0.016$ meaning that the emission from clouds behind the mid-plane is almost entirely blocked, consistent both with the basis of the FRADO model in which a dusty disk extends to small radii at low scale heights and also the optically thick nature of super-Eddington accretion disks.
-Together these lead to the configuration in Fig.~\ref{fig:blrviews}, where the clouds are coloured according to their line-of-sight velocity and have a size corresponding to their apparent brightness.
+If the line of sight were oriented further into the outflowing wedge, one might expect to see broad absorption lines in the rest-frame optical spectrum \citep{elv00} but these are not observed \citep{wol24}.
+The emission is anisotropic with $\kappa = -0.45$ indicating that the side of the illuminated side of each cloud emits preferentially.
+Equally important is the mid-plane opacity with $\xi=0.016$ meaning that the emission from clouds behind the mid-plane is almost entirely blocked, consistent with the basis of the FRADO model in which a dusty disk extends to small radii at low scale heights, and with the optically thick nature of super-Eddington accretion disks.
+This leads to the configuration in Fig.~\ref{fig:blrviews}, where the clouds are coloured according to their line-of-sight velocity and have a size corresponding to their apparent brightness.

 The average radius for the BLR is $\mu = 1.0$~pc for \hb\ and $\mu = 0.9$~pc for \hg.
 While these are the same within their uncertainties (see Table~\ref{tab:model} and Fig.~\ref{fig:histograms}), this difference is expected both observationally, based on RM delays for different lines \citep{ben10}, and on modelling of radiation pressure confined BLR clouds \citep{net20}.